schneedotdev/The-Barons-Oak-NYC-Cocktail-Handbook/README.md

 **Tech used:** HTML, CSS, JavaScript

-Using JavaScript's Fetch API, I made a website that fetches drink data from https://www.thecocktaildb.com/.
+Using the Fetch API, I made a website that pulls drink data from https://www.thecocktaildb.com/.
 The user is then able to make a search based on a type of liquor or a cocktail name.
 The resulting list includes cocktails with ingredients and instructions on how to make the drink.

 ## Future Optimizations: